petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-n-series-amd-gpu-driver-linux-installation-guide.md

 ### 1. Installation Guide
 #### 1.1 Introduction

-Here are the steps for installing the AMD Linux Driver to leverage the power of the AMD Radeon™ PRO V710 GPU on an NVv5-V710 GPU Linux instance offered by Microsoft Azure.
+Here are the steps for installing the AMD Linux Driver to use the power of the AMD Radeon™ PRO V710 GPU on an NVv5-V710 GPU Linux instance offered by Microsoft Azure.
 The Linux Driver installation also includes installing the ROCm™ Libraries, graphic libraries, and Development Tools.
-Subsequent sections of the document will thoroughly discuss the driver installation of the graphics use case
+Subsequent sections of the document thoroughly discuss the driver installation for the graphics use case.

 ### 2. Linux Driver Prerequisites
 #### 2.1 Supported Linux Distros